Hermitage

 The Scale Problem

 A complete tour of every gallery would cover about 22 kilometres.
-Nobody does that.
-The museum requires a plan.
+Nobody does this.
+The museum requires a plan, and the plan should prioritise.

-The headline rooms are the Jordan Staircase (the baroque entrance staircase with malachite columns and gilded everything), the Malachite Room (the former drawing room of the Imperial family, with two tonnes of malachite used for column facings and table tops), and the Pavilion Hall with its mosaic floor and 28 chandeliers.
+The headline rooms are the Jordan Staircase, the baroque entrance staircase with malachite columns and gilded everything that serves as your first serious encounter with imperial excess; the Malachite Room, the former drawing room of the imperial family, with two tonnes of malachite used for column facings and tabletops; and the Pavilion Hall with its mosaic floor, 28 chandeliers, and a mechanical peacock clock that predates the museum itself.

-The art collection’s strongest sections are Italian Renaissance (Raphael, Leonardo da Vinci, Titian, including the Loggia of Raphael, a commissioned replica of the Vatican originals), Flemish and Dutch Masters (Rembrandt, Rubens, Van Dyck), and French Impressionism and Post-Impressionism (Monet, Renoir, Cézanne, Picasso, Matisse).
-The Impressionist and Modern galleries on the third floor of the Winter Palace are underappreciated partly because people exhaust themselves on the State Rooms below.
+The art collection’s strongest sections are Italian Renaissance (Raphael, Leonardo, Titian, including the Loggia of Raphael, a commissioned replica of the Vatican originals that most visitors walk past too quickly), Flemish and Dutch Masters (Rembrandt, Rubens, Van Dyck), and French Impressionism and Post-Impressionism.
+The Impressionist and Modern galleries on the third floor of the Winter Palace hold some of the finest Matisse and Picasso outside Paris, and they are consistently undervisited because people exhaust themselves on the State Rooms two floors below.
+Go to the third floor first if this collection is your priority.

 Tickets and Getting In

 Online booking through hermitagemuseum.org is essential from June through September.
-Walk-up queues outside the main entrance on Palace Square can run 1.5-2 hours on peak summer days.
-Adult entry is around 700 RUB (prices change; verify closer to travel).
-The first Thursday of each month has free entry, which means extreme crowds.
+Walk-up queues outside the main entrance can run 1.5-2 hours on peak summer days.
+The first Thursday of each month has free entry, which produces extreme crowds that make the experience worse than paying for a regular timed slot.

-The museum opens at 10:00, closes at 18:00 (21:00 on Wednesdays and Fridays).
-Allow a full day for anything approaching a comprehensive visit, or two focused half-days if you’re covering specific collections.
+The museum opens at 10:00, closes at 18:00 (21:00 on Wednesdays and Fridays for evening visits that are significantly less crowded).
+Allow a full day for anything approaching a comprehensive visit, or two focused half-days if you’re concentrating on specific collections.

 What Surrounds the Hermitage

-Palace Square (Dvortsovaya Ploshchad) in front of the Winter Palace is one of the great urban spaces in Europe.
-The Alexander Column in the centre, granite monolith standing 47.5 metres, was raised in 1834 and is balanced purely by its own weight.
+Palace Square (Dvortsovaya Ploshchad) in front of the Winter Palace is one of the great urban spaces in Europe: you arrive, look up at the Winter Palace facade, and the scale hits you physically.
+The Alexander Column in the centre, a granite monolith standing 47.5 metres, was raised in 1834 and is balanced purely by its own weight without any internal supports or anchoring, a fact that bothered people at the time and still impresses engineers today.
 The General Staff Building across the square has been partially converted into a modern art wing of the Hermitage.

-The Bronze Horseman (Falconet’s equestrian statue of Peter I, 1782) is a 20-minute walk south along the Neva.
-St Isaac’s Cathedral, the largest Orthodox church in Russia, is 5 minutes’ walk from the Hermitage; its gilded dome is visible across the city.
+The Bronze Horseman, Falconet’s equestrian statue of Peter I from 1782, is a 20-minute walk south along the Neva.
+St Isaac’s Cathedral, the largest Orthodox church in Russia, is five minutes from the Hermitage; its gilded dome is visible from the museum’s upper floor windows.

 Eating Near the Museum

-For accommodation, the hotels immediately around Palace Square (Four Seasons Lion Palace, Astoria) are very expensive.
-The area around Nevsky Prospekt, a 10-15 minute walk, has a much wider range: Rossi Hotel and Hotel Helvetia sit in the mid-market and are consistently well-reviewed.
+For accommodation, the hotels immediately around Palace Square (Four Seasons Lion Palace, Astoria) are very expensive and worth it if budget isn’t the primary concern.
+The area around Nevsky Prospekt offers a much wider range: Rossi Hotel and Hotel Helvetia sit in the mid-market and are consistently well-reviewed by visitors who want a comfortable base without paying imperial prices.